design-first/system-runtime/README.md

 ## What is System Runtime ?

-#### a System Runtime Environment
+#### a Bundle Runtime

-[JSON](http://json.org) is traditionnaly used to represent data.
-We use this format to store the model, components and methods of your application.
-System Runtime can run this JSON like a bundle in [OSGi](https://www.osgi.org).
+System Runtime can create, install and start bundles like in [OSGi](https://www.osgi.org).

-System Runtime has APIs to serialize your application into JSON.
-This JSON can be then imported and executed in a client or server application.
+System Runtime can bundle the model, components and methods of your application into a [JSON](http://json.org) object.
+This bundle can be then installed and started in a client or server application.

 ## How works System Runtime ?

-System Runtime executes your JSON client and server side.
+System Runtime executes your bundles client and server side.

 #### System Runtime APIs